ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-best-save.md

 ## Algorithm

-The calculation that decides what hours to turn off works as follows:
+The calculation that decides what minutes to turn off works as follows:

-1. A matrix (x \* y) is created where x is the number of hours we have price information for, and y is the configured maximum number of hours to turn off in a sequence.
+1. A matrix (x \* y) is created where x is the number of minutes we have price information for, and y is the configured maximum number of minutes to turn off in a sequence.
-2. The matrix is filled with how much you save by turning off hour x for y hours.
+2. The matrix is filled with how much you save by turning off minute x for y minutes.
-3. The matrix is processed calculating all possibilities for turning off a number of hours in a sequence and by that saving money.
+3. The matrix is processed calculating all possibilities for turning off a number of minutes in a sequence and by that saving money.
 In this process all non-saving sequences are discarded.
-Also, if the average saving per hour is less than what you have configured as minimum amount to save per kWh, the sequence is discarded.
+Also, if the average saving per minute is less than what you have configured as minimum amount to save per kWh, the sequence is discarded.
 4. The remaining sequences are sorted by how much that is saved, in descending order.
-5. Next, a table with one value per hour is created, with all hours in state "on".
+5. Next, a table with one value per minute is created, with all minutes in state "on".
-6. Then the saving sequences is applied one by one, turning off the hours in each sequence, discarding sequences that lead to any violation of the rules set by the config.
+6. Then the saving sequences is applied one by one, turning off the minutes in each sequence, discarding sequences that lead to any violation of the rules set by the config.
 7. When all sequences are processed, the resulting table shows a pretty good savings plan, that in most cases would be the optimal plan.

 I say "in most cases", because there is a chance that a group of two or more sequences combined can give a better plan than a single sequence preceeding those two, but where the selection of the one sequence causes the group to be discarded.
 If anyone encounters this situation, I would be happy to receive the price data set, and try to improve the algorithm even further.